NtokozoMkhwanazi/NtokozoMkhwanazi/README.md

 🔬 Deep interest in how systems work under the hood
 ```

-I specialize in**computer graphics programming** and **low-level systems**.
+I specialize in **computer graphics programming** and **systems programming**.
 My work centers on building high-performance, modular systems with a strong emphasis on understanding fundamental principles rather than relying on abstractions.

 ---